 Maintaining your home is an important responsibility as a homeowner.
-Timely maintenance, repairs and improvements help protect your home, provide your family with greater comfort and can even enhance your home's value.
-In addition, preparing for emergencies will not only help keep you and your family safe, but it could also help reduce your losses from an unexpected disaster.
+Timely maintenance, repairs, and improvements help protect your home, provide your family with greater comfort, and can even enhance your home's value.
+In addition, preparing for emergencies will not only help keep you and your family safe, it could help reduce your losses from an unexpected disaster.